Key Takeaways

 | Separate lease (scope increase + commensurate consideration) | Account for the additional lease separately |

-| Would have been operating lease if modified terms were in place at inception | Account as new lease from modification date; net investment becomes opening carrying amount of the asset |
+| Would have been operating lease if modified terms were in place at inception | Account as new lease from modification date; the net investment in the lease immediately before the effective date of the modification becomes the opening carrying amount of the asset |

 | Otherwise | Apply IFRS 9 derecognition or modification guidance |